charlesdwmorrison/L6/README.md

 ## Usage
 ### Scripts
-More than just a "URL tester," L6 has "scripts" consisting of multiple URLs just like LoadRunner or Visual Studio load tests.
+More than just a "URL tester," L6 scripts consist of multiple URLs just like LoadRunner or Visual Studio load tests.
 Currently, we must make the scripts by hand (see future enhancements below).
 But creatiing a script is easy.
 You just add the requests to a C# List<> collection:

 ```